 Matthew Van Den Broeke

-Interested in weather for as long as I remember, I went to Valparaiso University (Indiana) to study meteorology as an undergraduate, then undertook graduate studies in meteorology at the University of Oklahoma.
+Interested in weather for as long as I remember, I went to Valparaiso University (Indiana) to study meteorology as an undergraduate, then completed graduate school at the University of Oklahoma.
 I joined the Department of Earth and Atmospheric Sciences at UNL in fall 2011.

 - Van Den Broeke, M.S., W.H.
 Beasley, and M.B.
 Richman, 2010, The role of atmospheric conditions in determining intensity of crepuscular and anticrepuscular rays, Mon.
 Wea.
 Rev., 138, 2883 - 2894.